-- 1 Rating by at least one SEC-registered Nationally Recognized Statistical Rating Organization ("NRSRO"), unless otherwise noted.
-ST=Short-term; LT=Long-term - $\,\,2\,$ Maximum allocation to all corporate and bank credit instruments is 50% combined. - 3 Maximum exposure to any one Federal agency, including the combined holdings of Agency debt and Agency MBS, is 40%. - 4 The maturity limit for MBS and ABS is based on the expected average life at time of settlement, measured using Bloomberg or other industry standard methods. - Federal National Mortgage Association (FNMA); Federal Home Loan Mortgage Corporation (FHLMC); Federal Home Loan Bank or its District banks (FHLB); Federal Farm Credit Bank (FFCB).
+1 Rating by at least one SEC-registered Nationally Recognized Statistical Rating Organization ("NRSRO"), unless otherwise noted.
+ST=Short-term; LT=Long-term.

+2 Maximum allocation to all corporate and bank credit instruments is 50% combined.

+3 Maximum exposure to any one Federal agency, including the combined holdings of Agency debt and Agency MBS, is 40%.

+The maturity limit for MBS and ABS is based on the expected average life at time of settlement, measured using Bloomberg or other industry standard methods.
+Federal National Mortgage Association (FNMA); Federal Home Loan Mortgage Corporation (FHLMC); Federal Home Loan Bank or its District banks (FHLB); Federal Farm Credit Bank (FFCB).

-requirements in an orderly manner.
+Interest Rate Risk - CFX's Investment Policy states that portfolios shall be managed in such a manner that funds are available to meet reasonably anticipated cash flow requirements in an orderly manner.
 To the extent possible, an attempt will be made to match investment maturities with known cash needs.
 Investments of current operating funds shall have maturities of no longer than 24 months.
-Investments of debt obligation reserves, construction funds and other non-operating funds shall have a term appropriate to the need for funds and in accordance with debt covenants.
+Investments of debt obligation reserves, construction funds and other nonoperating funds shall have a term appropriate to the need for funds and in accordance with debt covenants.
 The purchase of investments for core funds with maturities longer than five and a half (5.5) years requires CFX's approval prior to purchase.
 However, final maximum maturity for any investment is limited to ten (10) years.

 CFX uses the distribution of maturities to manage interest rate risk.
+As of June 30, 2018, 34% of CFX's investments had a maturity of less than 6 months, 7% had a maturity of 6 to 12 months, 29% had a maturity of 1 to 2 years, 21% had a maturity of 2 to 3 years, 3% had a maturity of 3 to 4 years, and 6% had a maturity of over 4 years.
 As of June 30, 2017, 25% of CFX's investments had a maturity of less than 6 months, 15% had a maturity of 6 to 12 months, 30% had a maturity of 1 to 2 years, 23% had a maturity of 2 to 3 years, 3% had a maturity of 3 to 4 years, and 4% had a maturity of over 4 years.
-As of June 30, 2016, 40% of CFX's investments had a maturity of less than 6 months, 16% had a maturity of 6 to 12 months, 22% had a maturity of 1 to 2 years, 16% had a maturity of 2 to 3 years, and 3% had a maturity of over 4 years.